-Beneficiaries: Ministry of Social Policy and Youth, institutions, local and regional self-government units, CSOs, local and regional development agencies, international organizations.
+Beneficiaries: Ministry responsible for social policy, institutions, local and regional self-government units, CSOs, local and regional development agencies, international organisations.

 Support CSOs in offering extra-institutional services (caring for old and infirm persons, physiotherapy, and model of provision of social services in the community) for CHWV and victims of Homeland War and their family members in collaboration with experts.
 Additionally, in order to support better accessibility to psychological and other services and due to the specificities of the population, activities are aiming at establishment and implementation of trainings for the experts that are providing services for CHWV and victims of Homeland War and their family members.